-Knowledge graph centered on Agriculture as a Tool for Rural Development Worksh with 64 nodes and 243 connections.
-Top connected: Atriplex canescens, United States Department of Agriculture, Department of Housing and Urban Development, hillslope similarity, water quality standards.
+Knowledge graph centered on Agriculture as a Tool for Rural Development Worksh with 33 nodes and 159 connections.
+Top connected: United States Department of Agriculture (implied AAA), Department of Housing and Urban Development (HUD), U.S. Dept. of Agriculture, Federal agencies (general reference under Section 7), Economic Development Administration (EDA).

 Agencies, organizations, and groups mentioned as actors in this document.